 - 1. Walt Schafer :Stress Management for Wellness (Thomson) - 2.
-Chares Worth, A. Edward and Nathan G. Ronald : Stress Management, Comprehensive Guide to Wellness (Balantine) - 3.
+Chares Worth, A. Edward and Nathan G. Ronald: Stress Management, Comprehensive Guide to Wellness (Balantine) - 3.
 Hans Seyle: Stress of life (McGraw Hill) - 4.
 Jerrold S. Green Berg: Comprehensive Stress Management (Tata Mcgrawhill) - 5.
 PK Dutta: Stress Management (Himalaya)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit of the syllabus shall be set. (iii) For Part - B of the question paper, the CASE shall be not less than 500 words.
+(i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.